flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

         ![MCDU](../../assets/advanced-guides/holds/MCDU-hold-5.png){loading=lazy}

         As can be seen in the chart, the hold has a leg length of 10NM.
-To enter this in the FMS type `/10` in the MCDU and select LSK3 to feed it in the TIME/DIST box.
+To enter this in the FMS, type `/10` in the MCDU and select LSK3 to feed it in the TIME/DIST box.
         The time needed to complete the leg is also re-calculated and is 3.3 minutes in this case.

-        If leg distance is constrained by time (as it is for a standard hold), this can be set by typing for example `1.5` in the MCDU and feeding it in the TIME/DIST box.
+        If leg distance is constrained by time (as it is for a standard hold), this can be set by typing, for example, `1.5` in the MCDU and feeding it in the TIME/DIST box.
 Also, the leg distance will automatically be re-calculated.

         ![HOLD6](../../assets/advanced-guides/holds/HOLD6.png){loading=lazy}